patcito/angularjs_scaffold/README.md

 Now run the angularjs command and it will rewrite everything the AngularJS way:

     $ rails g angularjs:scaffold Posts # adds everything needed using AngularJS

+The "AngularJS way", in my opinion, follows the Unobtrusive Javascript paradigm, but uses CoffeeScript in place of Javascript.
+To me, Javascript is like programming in Assembler, while CoffeeScript is much more readable, and produces very high quality JS as output.
+When combined with the Rails asset pipeline, CoffeeScript has a lot of advantages, and little or no downside.
+What's not to like?

+Another change I made to this scaffold is adding the .erb extension on the generated template files, so index.html becomes index.html.erb.
+No big deal, but this makes it clear that the AngularJs templates can take advantage of 'server-side provisioning'.
+If that term is unclear, I suggest you look at the file routes.coffee.erb, where the AngularJS routes are populated by Rails route helpers.
+It just makes sense that the server should specify to the view how it can be accessed.

 Enjoy!